 Question 3: Who are my business’s target customers?

-When planning or scaling a business, it is imperative that you know exactly who your target customers are and how they must act differently for your business idea to work.
+When planning or scaling a business, it is imperative that you know exactly who your target customers are and how they must respond to your product for your business idea to be successful.
 Do not guess what your customers want or need; get to know them and tailor your prototype for them.
 More importantly, focus on how to express this in your business proposal.
-Again, your business or product can be magnificent; but if it doesn’t meet your customers’ needs in a way that is satisfactory to them, it won’t work.
+Again, your business or product can be magnificent; but if it doesn’t meet your customers’ needs in a way that is satisfactory to them, it might not be successful.
 When possible, get out there and talk to your customers.
 Figure out what they need and continually improve your product for them based on feedback.

 Question 4: What is the technological component of my business?